 Since 1990 there has been an increasingly marked interest in specialised golfing holidays worldwide.
-In the Czech Republic, the demand from golfing holidaymakers has led to the development of many luxury resorts which feature integrated golf courses.
-The tradition of golf in the Czech Republic has been successfully developing since the beginning of 20th century.
-The number of golf clubs (currently about 124) in the country is growing rapidly, along with the number of players.
+In the Czech Republic, the demand from golfing holidaymakers has led to many luxury resorts that feature integrated golf courses.
+The tradition of golf in the Czech Republic has been successfully developing since the beginning of the 20th century.
+The number of golf clubs (currently about 124) in the country is growing rapidly and the number of players.
 The exceptionally beautiful surroundings in which Czech golf clubs are established are a great advantage.

 Among the most attractive courses are the extensive grass ones in Karlštejn, Konopiště, Šilheřovice and Cihelny near Karlovy Vary.
 The golf course in Mariánské Lázně is situated on an attractive spa, boasting magnificent natural scenery.
 It was founded in 1905 by Edward Vll, King of England.

 Karlovy Vary has the oldest golf club in the Czech Republic.

 In Zaloň near Jaroměř, a new large golf complex/resort called Nová Amerika (New America) offers top-quality services and a unique experience.

 The 18-hole course at Čeladná promises to make an impression, with a magical atmosphere and beautiful views of the Beskydy mountains.

 Meanwhile, the region called Kravaře has a 9-hole golf course set in a beautiful English park, next to a Baroque castle.
 The landscape is dotted with one-hundred-year-old tree – and plenty of water hazards.